Skip to content

 Costs from the Latest Report

 The cost basis for Sweden’s nuclear waste program is submitted to the Swedish National Debt Office every three years.
-According to the report submitted on 30 September 2022, the total cost from start to finish is estimated at approximately SEK 171 billion.
+The latest report was submitted on 30 September 2025.

-Of this amount, around SEK 64 billion has already been used to build and operate existing facilities, as well as for research, development, and the establishment of Sweden’s nuclear waste management system.
-The remaining SEK 107 billion covers future costs from 2024 onward.
-The remaining base cost under the Financing Act—including real price and cost developments, as well as allowances for unforeseen events and risks—is estimated at SEK 124.1 billion (costs from 2024 onward, price level January 2022).
+The remaining base cost under the Financing Act—including real price and cost developments, as well as allowances for unforeseen events and risks—is estimated at SEK 151 billion (costs from 2027 onward, price level January 2025).